llaumgui/seedboxsync/docs/configuration.md

     tmp_path: /tmp
 ```

 * The blackhole folder of your BitTorrent client.
-Only used by blackhole synchronisation.
+Only used by blackhole synchronization.

 ```yml
     # Your "watch" folder you must create it!)
     watch_path: /watch
 ```

 * The folder of your Bittorrent client with finished file.
-You can configure your client to move finished file in a specific folder.
+You can configure your client to move the finished file in a specific folder.

 ![ruTorrent settings / Autotools](images/rutorrent_2.png)